 A summary of the results and of the assets, liabilities and non-controlling interests of the Group for the last four financial years, as extracted from the published audited financial statements is set out below.
-The amounts for each year in 2016 to 2017 financial summary have not been adjusted for the effects of the adoption of the HKFRS 9 and 15 in the accounting policy.
+The amounts for the year in 2017 financial summary have not been adjusted for the effects of the adoption of the HKFRS 9 and 15 in the accounting policy.

-The amounts for each year in 2016 to 2018 financial summary have not been adjusted for the effects of the adoption of the HKFRS 16.
+The amounts for each year in 2017 to 2018 financial summary have not been adjusted for the effects of the adoption of the HKFRS 16.